As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Parasitic infections are usually easy to fix and prevent.
 Always keep your dog up to date with regular worm treatment and they may need a slightly longer course if they have a severe infection.

 Anal gland abscesses will require medical attention.
 Take your dog to your vet for a thorough rectal exam and they may wish to start your dog on anti-inflammatory and antibiotic medication.
-If your dog is prone to anal gland issues then increasing the fibre in their diet can help; they may also need their anal glands emptying every few months as a routine to prevent infections from building up (you can learn to do this yourself!).
-In very severe cases your dog’s anal glands can even be removed surgically.
+If your dog is prone to anal gland issues, then increasing the fiber in their diet can help; they may also need their anal glands emptying every few months as a routine to prevent infections from building up (you can learn to do this yourself!).
+In very severe cases, your dog’s anal glands can even be removed surgically.

 Unfortunately, doggy dementia is another cause that can usually only be managed.
-There are some medications available that aim to increase blood flow to your dogs’ brain to improve their cognitive ability, but the results are often limited.
+There are some medications and diets available that aim to increase blood flow to your dogs’ brains to improve their cognitive ability, but the results are often limited.

 Dietary changes can help improve the quality of your dog’s stools – particularly helpful if your dog is producing very sloppy stools.
-These changes aim to firm up the stools, can help improve diarrhoea and may allow your dog to hold onto their faeces for longer.
-At the very least a firmer poop is easier to clean up then a watery one!
+These changes aim to firm up the stools, can help improve diarrhea and may allow your dog to hold onto their feces for longer.
+At the very least, a firmer poop is easier to clean up than a watery one!

 How to manage a dog that is pooping indoors

-For those dogs whose inappropriate pooping activity doesn’t improve with the above steps all is not lost.
-Managemental changes in the house can massively reduce cleaning time and the frustration that comes with it.
+For those dogs whose inappropriate pooping activity doesn’t improve with the above steps, all is not lost.
+Management changes in the house can massively reduce cleaning time and the frustration that comes with it.

-• Doggy diapers – there are various brands of doggy diaper and they have a similar effect as baby diapers!
-By catching the poop before it hits the floor it saves the mess that usually ensues.
+• Doggy diapers – There are various brands of doggy diapers and they have a similar effect as baby diapers!
+By catching the poop before it hits the floor, it saves the mess that usually ensues.
 Just be sure to change the diaper regularly.
 Simple Solutions Disposable Dog Diapers work well, as do Peepers Disposable Pet Diapers.

-• Incontinence products – useful for both faecal and urinary incontinence, here are some of the Best Dog Incontinence Products!
+• Incontinence products – Useful for both fecal and urinary incontinence, here are some of the Best Dog Incontinence Products.

 • If possible, keep your dog in rooms that are easy to clean – tiled floors win over carpets!